KamranAzeem/docker-to-kubernetes/Minikube-on-Fedora.md

 That's it, you are good to start using helm.
 But, "What about tiller?".
 Well, Tiller has been removed in Helm version 3.x!
 You don't need tiller in your cluster anymore, if you are using helm v-3.x .
 See details here: [https://helm.sh/blog/helm-3-released/](https://helm.sh/blog/helm-3-released/) .

-You don't need the "helm-tiller" add-on in your minikube cluster, if you want to use helm 3.
+You don't need minikube's "helm-tiller" add-on in your minikube cluster, if you want to use helm 3.

 ## Helm version 2:
 In case you want to use helm 2.x, for whatever reason, you need **helm 2.x** binary on your local computer, and it's server component **tiller** installed inside the kubernetes cluster.